xavierallem/MC-Innterfaces/assignments/summary/AnalogModesSummary.md

 ## Analog to Digital Converter (ADC)

 An ADC converts a continuous-time and continuous-amplitude analog signal to a discrete-time and discrete-amplitude digital signal.
 The conversion involves quantization of the input, so it necessarily introduces a small amount of error or noise.
-Furthermore, instead of continuously performing the conversion, an ADC does the conversion periodically, sampling the input, limiting the allowable bandwidth of the input signal.
+Furthermore, instead of continuously performing the conversion, an ADC does the conversion periodically, sampling the input, limiting the allowable bandwidth of the input signal .

 ![lol](assignments/Assets/0418_adc_signal_2.png)